 This location is currently occupied by the Next Level Softball and Baseball Academy.
 TCE and PERC/PCE were detected in soil vapor and groundwater at this location, and a phytoremediation project was implemented in June 2005.
 Groundwater monitoring has continued to assess the effectiveness of the phytoremediation project.
-The historic use that led to this contamination is not listed on the GeoTracker website; however, the responsible party is listed as the Cargill Salt Company and the investigation began in 1993.
+The historic use that led to this contamination is not listed on the Geotracker website; however, the responsible party is listed as the Cargill Salt Company and the investigation began in 1993.

-Table 4.2 presents the maximum measured concentrations, the most recent measured concentrations (Concentration A), and the projected future concentration (Concentration B) of the contaminants with 12 inches of sea level rise.
-For PERC/PCE, both Concentration A and B are above the human health benchmark, suggesting additional remediation may be necessary.
-For TCE, Concentration A is above the benchmark, while Concentration B is just below the benchmark.
+Table 4.2 presents the maximum measured concentrations, the most recent measured concentrations, and the projected future concentration of the contaminants with 12 inches of sea level rise.
 The depth to groundwater at this location varies between approximately 1 foot and 7.5 feet, and emergent groundwater first occurs at this location with 12 inches of sea level rise.
-Both PERC/PCE and TCE are declining with the most significant decline occurring for PERC/PCE.
-Remediation efforts are still in progress at this location; therefore, it is possible that the "best fit" trend approach for estimating the future Concentration B may underestimate the effectiveness potential for continued remediation success.
+Both PERC/PCE and TCE appear to be on track to be successfully remediated.
+Remediation efforts are still in progress at this location.

-Contaminant Benchmark Concentration (μg/l) Maximum Concentration (μg/l) Date Concentration A (μg/l) Date Concentration B at 12" SLR
+Contaminant Benchmark Concentration (μg/l) Maximum Concentration (μg/l) Date Recent Concentration (A) (μg/l) Date Future Concentration (B) at 12" SLR

 PERC/PCE 5 7,700 3/3/2005 24 2/28/2019 12

 TCE 5 81 3/3/2005 8.4 2/28/2019 4.2